 Last Wednesday was the first time for ages that all my weekly walking friends and I have managed to get together, so we felt blessed that it was one of the first of the glorious days we have had this month!

 The walk is about 6 miles and you could do it in about 3½ to 4 hours, which includes chatting, views and stops for snacks!
-A 9am start would give you plenty of time to complete the walk and then have lunch in Number 18 or the Bear in Crickhowell.
-Please ask at Reception and we will mark up your map for you.
+A 9 am start would give you plenty of time to complete the walk and then have lunch in Number 18 or the Bear in Crickhowell.

 Online booking is available and reception will be staffed from 9am to midday from Monday to Saturday, so please do call us.

 Thank you for all your support and we hope to see you in May and beyond.

 James & Susie Suter and all the team at Gliffaes.